CpuID/packer-ubuntu-virtualbox/README.md

 # Quick-Start Guide

+Create a file called cdimages_mirror.txt in this directory, copy one of the 'http' links from https://launchpad.net/ubuntu/+cdmirrors.
+Use a trailing slash and make it a one line file.

-The below will pick the first mirror from mirrors.ubuntu.com/mirrors.txt and inject it:
+Then, run the below, which will pick the first mirror from mirrors.ubuntu.com/mirrors.txt, inject it and start packer:

 ```bash
 ./start_iso_to_ovf.sh